 Our masters degree is one of a few in the UK to build clinical placements into the course.
 Students spend 150 hours over the duration of the course working on clinical placement in a sports environment.
 Some of these hours can be at your place of work if appropriate, however we can offer hours in our own London Sport Institute Sport Injuries Clinic supervised by clinicians who work with athletes at national and international levels.

-We also have links with professional sports teams where clinical hours can be carried out, such as Tottenham Hotspur, Queens Park Rangers, Arsenal, Saracens, Wasps, Harrow School and England Rugby.
+We have links with professional sports teams where clinical hours can be carried out, This means you complete your masters degreewith significant experience in professional sport, often within an MDT setting.
+In addition to this, you will obtain the requisite qualifications for ACPSEM and IFSPT accreditation – putting you in a great position to begin a career in sport.the teams may change from year to year but we have ongoing placements with the Saracens Womens squad so you will have many opportunities to work with these elite athletes throughout the rugby season, pre season training and fitness testing.
 This means you complete your masters degreewith significant experience in professional sport, often within an MDT setting.
 In addition to this, you will obtain the requisite qualifications for ACPSEM and IFSPT accreditation – putting you in a great position to begin a career in sport.

 The course can be studied full-time or part-time to fit around existing work commitments, and is taught by clinicians who have significant experience working with national and international sporting organisations.
-You will also study pitchside trauma treatment with Rugby Football Union trauma doctors and teaching staff, gaining a Level 2 Immediate Care qualification as standard with the possibility of continuing to Level 3 at an additional cost.
+You will also study pitchside trauma treatment with Rugby Football Union trauma doctors and teaching staff, gaining a Level 2 Immediate Care qualification as standard.

 The MSc Sport Physiotherapy and Exercise Medicine is mapped to the ACPSEM and IFSPT pathways and covers the areas related to the accreditation pathway of the ACPSEM.
 Exercise prescription is a strong element of the course, which makes use of our staff's expertise in sport rehabilitation and strength and conditioning to give students experience in these areas too.